pixee/docs/docs/getting-started.md

 ---

 # Getting Started
 pixeebot is designed to enable you to get started with minimal effort.
+The installation is as simple as a few clicks.

+## Before you begin
+There are a few things to know about pixeebot...
+1. pixeebot only work on Java right now.

 ### Let's do this!